codingforentrepreneurs/30-Days-of-JavaScript/book/1 - Getting Started.md

 - Build apps that control robots
 - Build apps that control rockets
 - Build apps that create animations
-- Build apps that build apps that create animtaions
+- Build apps that build apps that create animations

 In other words, `Node.js` allows us to unlock the potential of writing code with `JavaScript`.